zhumingcheng697/BackstopJS-Test/journal.md

     > In manual mode, the user first chooses a scenario based on its index or name, and then chooses whether to run `backstop reference`, `backstop test`, or `backstop approve` for that scenario
     >
     > The user will be able to switch from manual mode to auto mode in the future (currently only the other way around is supported)

+### Thursday: September 3, 2020 (3 hours)

+- Added the functionality to resume auto runs when the user pauses it by typing anything during the run

+- Added the functionality to start auto run from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode)

+- Added documentation to most functions and important code blocks

+- Fixed multiple bugs related to scenario-choosing and state-tracking